 What Is A Cash-On-Cash Return?

-We’ll go deep a little later on, but for now let’s take a look at a simple example.
-Let’s say you bought a property for $300,000 in an all-cash deal.
-You charge $3,000 per month when you rent out the property.
-That means you’re making $36,000 on the rent.
-Your cash-on-cash return is 12% back per year ($36,000/$300,000).
+Using an example, let’s take a look at how to calculate cash-on-cash return.
+Let’s say you bought a property for $300,000 in an all-cash deal and you charge $3,000 per month when you rent out the property.
+That means you’re making $36,000 on the rent for the year.

 How And Why Is A Cash-On-Cash Return Important?

 Cash-on-cash return is important because it gives you a quick way to determine whether purchasing an investment property is worth it.
 It’s simplified, but it gives you an idea of the price at which you would need to purchase a property to meet your profitability goals.

 Those profits can then be plowed back into other investments or whatever you wish to use them for (maybe home maintenance or repairs).

 How Does A Cash-On-Cash Return Work With A Mortgage?

 Keep in mind that you’ll want to include any debt related to the property in the cash-on-cash return calculation.
 So, if you took out a mortgage loan to finance the home purchase, you’ll subtract your annual mortgage payments from your annual cash flow.
 Only items like your down payment and closing costs are counted toward your initial investment.

 In the example above, let’s say you made a $50,000 down payment instead of an all-cash offer.
 Now assume you had to pay about $10,000 in closing costs.
 If your monthly mortgage payment is $2,000, your mortgage payments for the year amount to $24,000.